wariskhan1/Software-Engineering-Coursework/User Cases/Defining_User_Cases.md

 # Defining the use case diagram
-In this page we will be  defining full use cases for our system
+On this page, we will be defining full use cases for our system.

 ## What is a use case diagram?